ssgier/momonc-service/README.md

 # momonc
-Metaheuristic Optimization Monitoring and Control
+Software for Monitoring and Control of Parallel Metaheuristic Optimization